Life Lessons with Uramichi Oniisan: Manga

 Life Lessons with Uramichi Oniisan is written and illustrated by Gaku Kuze.
-It has been serialized online in Ichijinsha's Comic POOL digital manga magazine since May 12, 2017.
-Chapters have been collected in seven tankōbon volumes.
+It has been serialized online in Ichijinsha's Comic Pool digital manga magazine since May 12, 2017.
+Chapters have been collected in eleven tankōbon volumes.
 During their Anime NYC 2019 panel, Kodansha USA announced that they had licensed the series.

-Volume list
+Volumes

 Anime

 An anime adaptation was announced in a promotional video of the fourth volume of the manga on October 25, 2019.
 The television series is animated by Studio Blanc and directed by Nobuyoshi Nagayama, with Touko Machida handling series composition, Mizuki Takahashi and Yusuke Shibata designing the characters, and Kei Haneoka composing the series' music.
 It was scheduled to premiere in 2020, but was delayed to 2021 due to "production issues".
 The series aired from July 6 to September 28, 2021, on TV Tokyo and other channels.
 Mamoru Miyano and Nana Mizuki performed the opening theme song, "ABC Taisō" (ABC Exercises) as their respective characters, while Miyano also performed the ending theme song "Dream on".
 Funimation licensed the series.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.

-Episode list
+Episodes

 Reception

 In 2017, the manga won the Next Manga Award in the web manga category.
+It ranked sixth on AnimeJapan's "Most Wanted Anime Adaptation" poll in 2019.
 Rebecca Silverman of Anime News Network published a positive review of the two omnibus editions of the manga in 2021.
 She wrote that: "Simply put, Life Lessons with Uramichi Oniisan works because it melds absurdity with a dash of realism while reminding readers of their own experiences with children's programming.
 It does take a while to get going, but by the end of the second book, it has achieved just the right mix of humor and cynicism."